redhat-developer/odo/docs/website/docs/tutorials/using-devfile-odo.dev.push.path-attribute.md

+---
-# Using the odo.dev.push.path related attributes
+title: Using the odo.dev.push.path related attribute
+sidebar_position: 4
+---
 `odo` uses the `odo.dev.push.path` related attribute from the devfile's run commands to push only the specified files and folders to the component.

 The format of the attribute is `"odo.dev.push.path:<local_relative_path>": "<remote_relative_path>"`.
 We can mention multiple such attributes in the run command's `attributes` section.

 ```yaml
 commands: